 What started as owning one week at one unit at the same resort for years has evolved into an expansive network of clubs, memberships and resorts all over the world.
 Timeshares have come a long way since their inception, and are still a great option for vacations.
-Vacation ownership, or timeshare, allows families and owners to save on vacations for a lifetime, while staying in top-rated resorts with exceptional amenities.
+Vacation ownership, or timeshare, allows families and owners to save on vacations for a lifetime, while staying in top-rated resorts with exceptional amenities, and extra living space.

 A timeshare is a property that has divided ownership or rights of usage.
 There are different types of timeshare, also known as vacation ownership.
 Big name hospitality brands like Wyndham, Hilton, Marriott and Disney are all associated with the concept of timeshare, catering to the leisure vacation needs of their owners.

 As times are changing, most brands are moving to a points-based model of timeshare as opposed to the traditional same week/same resort ownership.
 This allows for owners to have the most flexibility in their vacation options.
 Below we'll describe the different types of timeshare, points-based included.
 There are so many different brands, programs, units and locations that it's totally possible to find one that fits the needs of you and the ones you love to travel with!

 Types Of Timeshare

 A deeded timeshare property has the same ownership rights as actual real estate (however, unlike real estate, timeshare is not an investment and does not appreciate).
 A deeded timeshare means that the owner has the right to sell it, bequeath it, rent it or even give it away.

 Right to Use Timeshare

 Right to use timeshare grants owners the right to use their timeshare for a specified amount of time through a lease.
 Generally, the lease is for 30-99 years.
 Once the period of specified time is up, the timeshare goes back to the resort or the lease is terminated.